rust-lang/rfcs/text/3691-trusted-publishing-cratesio.md

 Prior to publishing a crate through a GitHub Actions workflow, the crate author will need to create a _Trusted Publisher Configuration_ via the crates.io web UI.
 This is a one-time configuration **required per crate**.

 > [!Note]
-> Initially, a _Trusted Publisher Configuration_ can only be created after an initial manual publishing of a crate.
+> A _Trusted Publisher Configuration_ can only be created after an initial manual publishing of a crate.
 >
 > See [Future Possibilities](#future-possibilities) for future plans to alleviate this pain.